 Just I saw a lot of junkies giving an ass hole for a cigarrete, you speak CRAB

 I just got back from Ecuador and I found it absolutely beautiful.
 The people are wonderful and most everywhere is very clean(that I went).
 I don’t hang out in bars and I don’t look at women as a piece of ass only.
 I found the women attractive, kind of a soft confidence to them, was nice.
 They’re not all boisterous and rude as many places.
 The food was great also.
-I didn’t get mugged and I walked most everywhere when in a city.1 year, 5 months ago
+I didn’t get mugged and I walked most everywhere when in a city.2 years, 1 month ago

 YOU DON’T NEED TO BE CURVY TO BE BEAUTIFUL.
 BEAUTY IS SKIN DEEP.
-ECUADORIAN WOMEN ARE ABSOLUTELY BEAUTIFUL WITH OR WITHOUT CURVES.1 year, 4 months ago
+ECUADORIAN WOMEN ARE ABSOLUTELY BEAUTIFUL WITH OR WITHOUT CURVES.2 years ago

 READ ALL OF ME.